s-anicic/Data-Analysis-Portfolio/README.md

 Welcome text.

 ## About Me
-Melbourne-based Bachelor of Information Technology student majoring in Cloud Analytics, passionate about transforming data into actionable insights and creating solutions.
+Melbourne-based Bachelor of Information Technology student majoring in Cloud Analytics, passionate about transforming data into actionable insights.

 ### Skills & Technologies
 - SQL